Luke 4: Verse 13

+Jesus returns to Galilee (verses 14–15)

+Jesus returns to Galilee "in the power of the Spirit", says Luke, and good report spreads locally about him.
+He teaches in many of the synagogues there.
+Bede thought that "the power of the Spirit" indicated that Jesus performed miracles from the start of his time back in Galilee; William Robertson Nicoll suggests instead that the words "[imply] a ministry of which no details are here given".

-Rejection at Nazareth (4:14-30)
+Rejection at Nazareth (verses 16–30)

-Jesus returns to Galilee "in the power of the Spirit", says Luke, and teaches in many of the synagogues there.
-One Shabbat, he goes to the synagogue in his hometown of Nazareth, gets up and reads a section of the Book of Isaiah, Isaiah 61:1–2, referring to himself as the fulfillment of this prophecy.
-Luke's text uses the Septuagint version, but the version Jesus read would have been in Hebrew.
+On one Sabbath day, "as was his custom", Jesus goes to the synagogue in his hometown of Nazareth, stands up, and reads a section of the Book of Isaiah, Isaiah 61:1–2, referring to himself (verse 21) as the fulfillment of this prophecy.
+His "custom" may refer to the Jewish custom of attending the synagogue on the Sabbath, or to Jesus' own custom of "frequenting the synagogues since He commenced His mission, for the purpose of expounding the SS.
+Scriptures".
+Luke's text uses the Septuagint version of Isaiah, but the version Jesus read would have been written in Hebrew.

-The people are amazed at his assertion, but Jesus goes on the rebuke them, saying "I tell you the truth ... no prophet is accepted in his hometown."
+The people are amazed at his "gracious words" (τοις λογοις της χαριτος, tois logois tēs charitos, verse 22), "the discourse of which verse 21 is a compendium", but Jesus goes on to rebuke them, saying "Truly, I say to you... no prophet is acceptable in his hometown."